Cross-ratio: Terminology and history

 Pappus of Alexandria made implicit use of concepts equivalent to the cross-ratio in his Collection: Book VII.
 Early users of Pappus included Isaac Newton, Michel Chasles, and Robert Simson.
 In 1986 Alexander Jones made a translation of the original by Pappus, then wrote a commentary on how the lemmas of Pappus relate to modern terminology.

 Modern use of the cross ratio in projective geometry began with Lazare Carnot in 1803 with his book Géométrie de Position.
 Chasles coined the French term rapport anharmonique [anharmonic ratio] in 1837.
 German geometers call it das Doppelverhältnis [double ratio].

 Carl von Staudt was unsatisfied with past definitions of the cross-ratio relying on algebraic manipulation of Euclidean distances rather than being based purely on synthetic projective geometry concepts.
 In 1847, von Staudt demonstrated that the algebraic structure is implicit in projective geometry, by creating an algebra based on construction of the projective harmonic conjugate, which he called a throw (German: Wurf): given three points on a line, the harmonic conjugate is a fourth point that makes the cross ratio equal to −1.
 His algebra of throws provides an approach to numerical propositions, usually taken as axioms, but proven in projective geometry.

 The English term "cross-ratio" was introduced in 1878 by William Kingdon Clifford.

 Definition

 If A, B, C, and D are four points on an oriented affine line, their cross ratio is:

-with the notation $WX : YZ$ defined to mean the signed ratio of the displacement from W to X to the displacement from Y to Z. For colinear displacements this is a dimensionless quantity.
+with the notation $WX : YZ$ defined to mean the signed ratio of the displacement from W to X to the displacement from Y to Z. For collinear displacements this is a dimensionless quantity.